slash071/atlas/src/chapter_01/sub/basics.md

 ![Wikipedia](https://upload.wikimedia.org/wikipedia/commons/6/63/Wikipedia-logo.png)

-Both ways of referencing an image will start with an `!` mark.
-The placed URL can can be either relative to your file system or a URL out on the internet.

 Next, let's use a referenced image:

     [Wiki]:https://upload.wikimedia.org/wikipedia/commons/6/63/Wikipedia-logo.png
     ![Article][Wiki]

-First line is the reference which Markdown will not render it like links.
-Second line we use the ID for our reference which is `Wiki`.
-Also like links, images can have a title for referenced images with double quotes.
+The first line is the reference, which Markdown will not render, like links.
+On the second line, we use the **ID** for our reference, which is `Wiki`.
+Also, like links, images can have a title for referenced images with double quotes.

+> Both ways of referencing an image will start with an `!` mark.
+The placed URL can be either relative to your file system or a URL out on the internet.

 #### Inline HTML

-We can mix Markdown with inline HTML.
-Markdown is great, but it's not as feature complete as HTML; The intention behind Markdown was 80 to 90 percent of what you need to be able to do, you can do fully with Markdown.
-But sometimes you need a little bit more than Markdown doesn't provide and for that you can bring in inline HTML.
+Markdown can be combined with inline HTML to enhance functionality.
+While Markdown is a powerful tool for formatting text, it doesn't offer all the features of HTML.
+The goal of Markdown is to cover 80 to 90 percent of common formatting needs effectively.
+However, when you require additional capabilities beyond what Markdown can provide, inline HTML becomes a useful option.

-Let's add a definition list, which in not supported by core Markdown syntax:
+Let's add a definition list, which is not supported by core Markdown syntax:

     <dl>
-        <dt>Markdown</dl>
+        <dt>Markdown</dt>
         <dd>An awesome plain-text format</dd>
     </dl>

 Output:

 <dl>
-    <dt>Markdown</dl>
+    <dt>Markdown</dt>
     <dd>An awesome plain-text format</dd>
 </dl>

-Of course, inline HTML doesn't require any of the HTML tag that you typically have to associate with a full-blown HTML document; we just put the snippet we want.
+Of course, inline HTML doesn't require any of the HTML tags that you typically have to associate with a full-blown HTML document; we just put the snippet we want.